COVID-19 secure: for employers and others

 The current position

-Nearly all workplaces can open as long as they can do so safely, that is they are ‘COVID-secure’.
-For some areas, there may be local restrictions in place that limit this.
+Local restrictions will determine what you can do at your place of work.
+These vary across England, Scotland, Wales and Northern Ireland.
+A range of workplaces can remain open as long as they can do so safely, that is they are ‘COVID-secure’.
+For some areas, there may be local restrictions in place that limit this such as in England.

 To make your workplace COVID-secure, you will have to apply the relevant government guidance to your own particular circumstances.
 Similar information is available for the Devolved Administrations.
 Here, you will need to refer to the guidance for Scotland, Wales or Northern Ireland as appropriate.
 All of this information remains under review, so it is important to keep up to date with the latest directions.
 You can follow developments and access the current advice by using the resources highlighted below.